-50 Years Ago: Rolling Stones Guitarist Brian Jones Found Dead
+50 Years Ago: Rolling Stones Co-Founder Brian Jones Found Dead

-“It had come to a head and Mick [Jagger] and I had been down to Winnie-the-Pooh’s house,” Keith Richards wrote in his autobiography, referring to Jones’ estate, which at one time belonged to Pooh author A.A.
+“It had come to a head and Mick [Jagger] and I had been down to Winnie the Pooh’s house,” Keith Richards wrote in his autobiography, referring to Jones’ estate – which at one time belonged to Pooh author A.A.
 Milne.
-“Mick and I didn’t fancy the gig, but we drove down together and said, ‘Hey, Brian… It’s all over pal.'"
-Jones was subsequently replaced in the band by a former member of John Mayall's illustrious Bluesbreakers outfit, Mick Taylor.
+“Mick and I didn’t fancy the gig, but we drove down together and said, ‘Hey, Brian. … It’s all over pal.'"
+Jones was subsequently replaced in the band by Mick Taylor, a former member of John Mayall's Bluesbreakers.

-Given the turmoil in his life leading up to the event of July 3, speculation has raged over the years about whether the guitarist’s passing was an innocent accident, a calculated act or the result of foul play.
+Given the turmoil in his life leading up to the event of July 3, speculation has raged over the years about whether Jones' passing was an innocent accident, a calculated act or the result of foul play.
 The coroner’s report officially ruled it a “death by misadventure,” but others aren’t convinced.

-Wohlin went on to point the finger at handyman Frank Thorogood who had been hired to finish up some odd jobs around the musician's home.
+Wohlin went on to point the finger at handyman Frank Thorogood, who had been hired to finish up some odd jobs around the musician's home.
 “I don’t know if Frank meant to kill Brian – maybe it was horseplay in the pool that went wrong.
 But I knew all along he did not die a natural death.
 I’m still sure of it.”

 The news sent the London scene and the world beyond into a period of deep mourning.
 Jones' old band mates were in the studio recording when they got the news, and as Richards wrote, “There exists one minute and 30 seconds of us recording "I Don’t Know Why," a Stevie Wonder song, interrupted by the phone call telling us of Brian’s death.”